Chapmip/micropython-stm32-examples/README.md

 ### `c7.adc_basic()`

-Set up ADC1 to read analogue values from the potentiometer on PA6 in a loop, converting the readings into percentage values calculated according to the configured ADC resolution (12 bits by default)
+Set up ADC1 to read analogue values from the potentiometer on PA6 in a loop, converting the readings into percentage values calculated according to the configured ADC resolution (12 bits by default).

 ### `c7.adc_temp()`

-Set up ADC1 to read the internal temperature reading from the CPU, then prompt a series of 10 readings in a loop at 1.0 second intervals, displaying the results converted to Celsius
+Set up ADC1 to read the internal temperature reading from the CPU, then prompt a series of 10 readings in a loop at 1.0 second intervals, displaying the results converted to Celsius.

 ### `c7.adc_auto()`

-Set up ADC1 to read the internal temperature reading from the CPU, then set up Timer 2 to trigger these readings automatically at 3.0 second intervals, displaying the results of 10 readings in a loop, converted to Celsius
+Set up ADC1 to read the internal temperature reading from the CPU, then set up Timer 2 to trigger these readings automatically at 3.0 second intervals, displaying the results of 10 readings in a loop, converted to Celsius.

 ## There is no `c8.py`!